-The registered office is based in Oundle on the boarder of Northamptonshire and Peterborough, covering a wide geographical area across the East Midlands area.
+The registered office is based in Collingtree, Northamptonshire covering a wide geographical area across the Home Counties and East Midlands area.

 The Supervising Social Workers & Support Team, and Carer Recruitment Officer can work remotely to ensure that we meet the needs of our foster carers and children and young people.
 All our Social Workers hold recognised professional social work qualifications and are registered with Social Work England.